Trust Pilot logo

 green tick

 The Modern Method of Auction (MMoA) is a conditional, online auction designed for ordinary buyers who need a mortgage, not just cash investors.
 Win the bid, pay a non-refundable reservation fee and you then typically have around 56 days to exchange and complete (commonly 28 days to exchange + 28 days to complete).
+According to HomeOwners Alliance the reservation fee gives exclusivity but “it’s not legally binding” and the buyer has 28 days to exchange and a further 28 days to complete.

 Its that timeline that enables a mortgage possible for an auction purchase.
 However, you must get it right.